Title: The Air That Angels Breathe

 John nodded.
 “You do great work, Tom.
 What’s going on?”

-“It seems to me, sir, that you don’t have anything protective to wear if your…” He blushed.
+“It seems to me, sir, that you don’t have anything protective to wear if your….”
+He flushed.
 “If your wings are out.
-None of your uniforms are cut to fit you and you probably can’t do a lot of flying if it’s cold.”
+None of your uniforms are cut to fit you, and you probably can’t do a lot of flying if it’s cold.”

 “If you’d let me take some measurements—I can make a few pieces that you could put on around the wings.
 Probably lace down the side like I did for those pants you ordered last year.”

 John loved those pants mostly because whenever he wore them Rodney’s eyes bugged out a little.
 “Yeah, okay.”
 He glanced around the room.
 “We’ll need to go somewhere else for the measurements.”

 Which is how he found himself in Gym Three with his wings out.
 Only a few Marines were in there when he and Tom had started, but that had changed quickly.
 John didn’t mind their curiosity but was relieved when Bates shut and locked the doors to prevent anyone else from coming in.